Michelle-L/Tendermint-Core-DEV-SESSIONS/README.md

 Meeting Duration 1 hour

-The upcoming agenda is posted in https://github.com/Michelle-L/Tendermint-Core-DEV-SESSIONS/issues We invite the community to comment on it with regards to low level technical discussions.
-We want to spotlight certain PRs and issues that will be discussed and have frequent working group updates, for example Inter-blockchain Communication (IBC) or community contributors.
+The upcoming agenda is posted as [issues](https://github.com/Michelle-L/Tendermint-Core-DEV-SESSIONS/issues) in this repository.
+We invite the community to comment on it with regards to low level technical discussions.
+We want to spotlight certain pull requests and issues that will be discussed and have frequent working group updates, for example [Inter-blockchain Communication](https://github.com/cosmos/ics) (IBC) or community contributors.

 External attendees:

 Protocol developer, BFT-POS developers/projects and related researchers are invited to attend the meetings.
 Please email (michelle@tendermint.com) if you are interested in attending.